Regulation of self-driving cars: United Kingdom

-The legislative and regulatory framework for the deployment of automated vehicles and transport systems was established through an ordinance in April 2021 and a following decree in June 2021.

-The legislative and regulatory framework for the operation of automated vehicles resulting from article 31 of "the Mobility Orientation Law" is scheduled to be finalized in Q1 of 2022.

 Germany

 Germany is a signatory country to the Vienna Convention.
 In July 2021, the "Federal Act Amending the Road Traffic Act and the Compulsory Insurance Act" came into effect.
 The Act allows motor vehicles with autonomous driving capabilities, meaning vehicles that can perform driving tasks independently without a person driving, in specified operating areas on public roads.
 Provisions about autonomous driving in appropriate operating areas correspond to Level 4.
 Moreover, the new German legislation has major implications for dilemmatic situations.
 This includes for example the non-discrimination principle that applies to unavoidable crash situations.
 Moreover, the act elaborates on the technical requirements of autonomous vehicles, including a software system that can operate without permanent supervision of the technical oversight or driver, contains an accident mitigation and reduction system and can initiate a “minimal-risk state.”

 In February 2022, the Federal Ministry for Digital and Transport (BMDV) submitted the "Ordinance on the Approval and Operation of Motor Vehicles with Autonomous Driving Functions in Specified Operating Areas - Autonomous Vehicles Approval and Operation Ordinance (AFGBV)" to the German Bundesrat for approval.